haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 on how to optimize your code based on the profiling results afterwards.

 So far, we’ve only used a single Cabal option to enable profiling in general for your application.
+Where and when GHC should insert performance measuring code can be controlled with the ``profiling-detail`` setting and ``ghc-options``.
-Leaving ``profiling-detail`` unspecified results in a sensible default which differs between libraries and executable.
+Leaving ``profiling-detail`` unspecified as before results in sensible defaults that differ between libraries and executable.
-See the docs for ``profiling-detail`` to see which other options are available.
+See the docs for :ref:`profiling-detail<profiling-detail>` to see which options are available.
-You can provide profiling-detail settings and more compiler flags to GHC (such as ``-fno-prof-count-entries``) via the ``cabal.project.local`` file:
+You can provide ``profiling-detail`` settings and more compiler flags to GHC (such as ``-fno-prof-count-entries``) via the ``cabal.project.local`` file:

 .. code-block:: cabal